Josverl/PowerTab/readme.md

 5. Retrieve the teams context parameters in PowerApp
 6. Use this Teams context in your PowerApp to drive an even better user and collaboration experience

+One example it to use the teams Context information to create a [Deeplink](Deeplinks.md) to your tab,
+that you can send in a adaptive card.
+That deeplink will allow the recipient to return directly to your tab, and can optionally include relevant information on their action / response in the subEntityID

 ## Teams manifest - Team tab (a.k.a.
 Configurable Tab)

 You should create or change a Teams manifest to use the PowerTab config page hosted as the PoC or to your own copy.